tikzyy/TBCRaidCompositionHelper/README.md

 ## Setup

-All commands after coling the repository are run from the `TBCRaidCompositionHelper/` folder (the project root) unless a different directory is specified.
+All commands after cloning the repository are run from the `TBCRaidCompositionHelper/` folder (the project root) unless a different directory is specified.

 ### 1. Clone the repository